 Advances in Colorectal Cancer TreatmentPublished: Feb 4, 2021

-When box-office star Chadwick Boseman died at just 42 years old last summer, it came as a shocking and tragic revelation to many Americans about the increasing and very real threat of colon cancer.
+When box-office star Chadwick Boseman died at just 42 years old, it came as a shocking and tragic revelation to many Americans about the increasing and very real threat of colon cancer.

 But a pioneering surgical team at Tampa General Hospital has been at the forefront of colorectal cancer treatments and screening for nearly two decades, realizing long ago the need for new and improved treatment options and screening guidelines.
 Jorge Marcet, MD, FACS, a nationally renowned colorectal cancer surgeon, and vice chief of surgery at Tampa General, has helped advance the treatment of rectal cancer as a leading researcher in two pivotal clinical trials – TIMING and OPRA – that have fundamentally changed and drastically improved treatments and outcomes for patients with this type of cancer.